SPLASH in Hawai`i

 SPLASH had better results than anticipated in many regions.
-The sanctuary, in partnership with State of Hawai`i Department of Land and Natural Resources, coordinated seven teams in Hawai`i, while conducting its own fieldwork on Penguin Bank and assisting with Hawai`i Island, Maui and Kaua`i.
+The sanctuary partnered with the state of Hawai‘i Department of Land and Natural Resources to coordinate seven teams in Hawai‘i.
+We also conducted our own fieldwork on Penguin Bank and assisted with Hawai‘i Island, Maui, and Kaua`i.

-Hawai`i Marine Mammal Consortium was formed in 1999 by a group of scientists who share an interest in marine mammal research, education, and conservation in the Hawaiian Islands and have a strong commitment to help island communities value, understand, and protect Hawai`i’s marine environment.
-Board members include: Christine Gabriele, Adam Frankel, Suzanne Yin, and Susan Rickards. (http://www.hmmc.org)
+Hawai‘i Marine Mammal Consortium was formed in 1999 by a group of scientists who share an interest in marine mammal research, education, and conservation in the Hawaiian Islands and have a strong commitment to help island communities value, understand, and protect Hawai‘i’s marine environment.

 Marine Mammal Research Consultants, Ltd.: Joe Mobley